RSVPing to a popup

 RSVP from the email

-The event email has three buttons at the bottom: Yes, I'll be there, Maybe, and Can't attend.
+The email has three buttons at the bottom: Yes, I'll be there, Maybe, and Can't attend.
 Click the one that matches your answer.
 You don't need to sign in — the link does that for you.

 Add a note

 When you choose Yes, a box appears labelled "Can you bring or help with anything? (optional)".
-Type a short note — a table, a flag, chairs, AV, a vehicle, anything the organizer should know — then click Save note.
+Type a short note — a table, a flag, chairs, AV, a vehicle, anything the host should know — then click Save note.
 A small "Saved — the organizer can see this now." message confirms it.
 (Typing alone doesn't save the note — you do need to click the button.)

-Events with shifts
+Popups with shifts

 Changing your answer